zachvalenta/jvns.ca/source/_posts/2014-12-14-fun-with-threads.markdown

 pretty impressed by how much Rust's documentation has improved in the last year.

-I ran this, and I was expecting it to perform about as well a my C code.
+I ran this, and I was expecting it to perform about as well as my C code.
 It didn't.

 ```